ucgggg/proxy-finder/README.md

-# proxy-finder
+# Introduction
 Proxy-finder is a http proxy server discovering tool.
-1. Read an ip rage from file
+- Read an ip rage from file
-2. Select some ips from the list randomly, and send tcp syn packets to them.
+- Select some ips from the list randomly, and send tcp syn packets to them.
-3. When receive the packets from the hosts above, try to judge whether they are proxies.
+- When receive the packets from the hosts above, try to judge whether they are proxies.

 ## Requires
 ```